isomerpages/govtech-stp/_periodic-commuting-arrangement/02a-pca-faq.md

 #### 3. How will I and/or my employee be informed of his/her COVID-19 test result?

-COVID-19 [Polymerase Chain Reaction test (“PCR test")](/health/covid19-tests/pcrtest) results will be sent to employers <u>within 2 days</u> of the test.
+COVID-19 [Polymerase Chain Reaction test (“PCR test")](/health/covid19-tests/pcrtest) results will be sent to employers within 2 days of the test.
 Should there be a need for a second test, employers will be informed.
 Employers should remind their employees to remain in their accommodation until after being tested negative for COVID-19.

-Employers that do not receive a notification of the test result, 2 days from when the test was taken, should either call the SafeTravel Enquiries Helpline at 6812 5555 or submit a webform via <https://go.gov.sg/sto-enquiry> and provide the employee's name and FIN (for work pass holders) or NRIC number (for Singapore PRs), as well as the employer's contact details.
+Employers that do not receive a notification of the test result, 2 days from when the test was taken, should either call us at 6812 5555 or submit a webform via <https://go.gov.sg/sto-enquiry>  and provide the employee’s name and FIN (for work pass holders) or NRIC number (for Singapore PRs), as well as the employer’s contact details.

 ##### Click here to go to the [top](#top).